Install Dusk on Android — Twilight Princess PC Port

 - Tap Install

-When done, you can disable “Allow from this source” again — once Dusk is installed, the toggle is no longer needed.
+When done, you can disable “Allow from this source” again — once Dusklight is installed, the toggle is no longer needed.

 Step 3 — Transfer Your ROM